CybercentreCanada/assemblyline-service-extract/README.md

     - Document files (i.e. Microsoft Office and PDF)
     - Apple/IPA packages

+**NOTE**: This service will avoid adding unnecessary files if the files are known to the system to be safe.
+This can be overridden by running the service task with `deep_scan` enabled.

 ## Submission Parameters & Configuration

 ### Parameters:

 - `Password`: An additional password can be provided to the service on submission to decode a container.
 - `Extract PE Sections`: Using the 7zip library, the service will extract sections from an executable file.
 - `Continue After Extract`: When true, AL will continue processing an eml sample to other services after any attachments have been extracted.

 ### Config (set by administrator):